Difference between MRR and revenue recognition

 Practical examples:

-Proration and contribution calculation
+Proration and calculation of contributions

 Example: A customer subscribes for €100 per month on March 15.
-The MRR for March will include the subscription in full, even though the subscription only begins halfway through the month.
+The MRR for March will include the subscription in full, even though the subscription begins only halfway through the month.

 2. Revenue recognition